Abhijeet399/Random/Predictive Modeling of Healthcare Demand Using Phy.md

 ---

-# Predictive Modeling of Healthcare Demand Using Physician-Assigned Risk Scores: A Comprehensive Methodological Analysis

 This study presents an exhaustive evaluation of predictive modeling techniques for forecasting patient interarrival times (IAT) using physician-assigned risk scores (RS) in geriatric psychiatric care.
 By systematically comparing four modeling paradigms - linear regression, polynomial regression, absolute deviation minimization, and neural networks - we establish that a six-layer neural architecture with stochastic regularization achieves superior predictive accuracy (R²=0.62, RMSE=5.89) while maintaining clinical relevance.
 The analysis synthesizes methodological insights from 148 patient encounters to create an operational framework for individual-centric healthcare demand forecasting.

 ---